kupehtci/DOCUMENTATION/NETWORKING/IPv6.md

 * Simplified networks configuration

 Address auto-configuration (address assignment) is built in to IPv6.
 A router will send the prefix of the local link in its router advertisements.
-A host can generate its own IP address by appending its link-layer (MAC) address, converted into Extended Universal Identifier (EUI) 64-bit format, to the 64 bits of the local link prefix.
+A host can generate its own IP address by appending its link-layer (MAC) address, converted into Extended Universal Identifier (EUI) 64-bit format [[Convert to EUI-64]], to the 64 bits of the local link prefix.

 * More services and more robust